 Over the past several years, there has been an increased awareness of the significance of dense breasts..
 Mammogram reports contain a notation of breast density, but the “lay person letter” that the patient receives does not always contain this information.

 Several states (including California) have passed legislation requiring that patients be informed of their breast density.
-While I agree that patients certainly have a right to their full and un-edited test results, it is unfortunate that legislation was required to ensure that women receive their complete test results.
 Federal legislation is pending regarding this matter.
 If you have dense breasts, and your mammogram is performed in California, your lay letter will contain this wording:

 This information about the results of your mammogram is given to you to raise your awareness and to inform your conversations with your doctor.
 Together, you can decide which screening options are right for you.
 A report of your results was sent to your physician.

-If you have dense breasts, what should you do?
-Tomosynthesis or 3D mammography can improve the rate of breast cancer detection in women with dense breast tissue, but as there are no long-term studies, insurance may not cover this form of imaging.
-The amount of radiation exposure is higher with tomosynthesis compared to standard digital mammography, but is lower than with the older film screen technology.
-While we may be able to detect smaller lesions with these newer techniques, concern has been raised about the issue of overdiagnosis and overtreatment – we may be finding lesions that will never be of any significance to the patient.
+Tomosynthesis, also known as 3D mammography, can improve the rate of breast cancer detection in women with dense breasts, but as there are no long-term studies to show if outcomes are improved, and, insurance may not cover this form of imaging.
+Tomosynthesis may be associated with slightly higher radiation exposure compared to 2D digital mammography.
+While we may be able to detect smaller lesions with these newer techniques, concern has been raised about the issue of overdiagnosis and overtreatment – finding lesions that will never be of any significance to the patient.